Allow others find you when kitty strays too far from home.

-Many kitties bolt for the outdoors the first opportunity (and open door) they get!
-Microchipping your cat is the answer.
-Here is why.
+Many kitties bolt for the outdoors at the first opportunity (and open door) they get!

-Even indoor cats get wanderlust, but unfortunately where it concerns kitties who have spent the majority of their time indoors, those who wander often end up lost!
+Even indoor cats get wanderlust, but unfortunately, those who wander often end up lost!
 However, adventures don’t have to mean anxiety for their human counterparts.
-If you’re worried about your fur baby going on their own summer vacation and not being able to find their way back, bring them in for a microchip– it’s a quick procedure, and the cost includes automatic registration with HomeAgain (over 2 million pets reunited) and one full year of monitoring.
+If you’re worried about your cat going on their own summer vacation and not being able to find their way back, bring them in for a microchip.
+It’s a quick procedure and the cost includes automatic registration with HomeAgain (over 2 million pets reunited) and one full year of monitoring.

 Q&A: Everything you need to know about microchipping your cat

 Why does my cat need a microchip if she already has a collar with an ID tag?

 Think of collar ID tags as the first line of defense in locating and identifying a lost animal – after all, a neighbor that runs across a lost cat will in all likelihood not have a microchip scanner – but microchipping your cat is the second and in many ways most important line of defense. as it ensures your cat’s identification is never lost, stolen, or compromised by the elements.

 Will a chip tell me my cat’s location?

 It is important to understand that a pet microchip is not a GPS device providing real-time tracking capabilities or information.
 Rather, a cat microchip is a Radio Frequency Identification (RFID) device.
 Unlike a GPS device, a cat microchip doesn’t require a power source, and it is activated by an animal shelter or veterinarian waving an RFID scanner across a cat’s body where the microchip is implanted.
 The scanner then activates the chip’s individual identification number, which is linked in a database to your ownership information.